-1. The responsibility for ANZ's Capability Centres (formally known as Service Centres) in an acting capacity was taken over by Sreeram Iyer, Chief Operating Officer Institutional, who does not meet the definition of a KMP.
+^{1.} The following Directors held office prior to ANZGHL's listing on the ASX and while the Company was dormant.
+They each ceased office on 20 December 2022 prior to listing and as such do not meet the definition of KMP and are excluded from this report: Tony Warren (former Director), Craig Brackenrig (former Director), Melanie Treloar (former Director).
+2. The responsibility for ANZ's Capability Centres (formally known as Service Centres) in an acting capacity was taken over by Sreeram lyer, Chief Operating Officer Institutional, who does not meet the definition of a KMP.